Toronto Ontario, Canada Travel Guide

 Interact with locals with politeness and an open mind.
 Learn about different cultures in the city.

-A small effort to use local phrases will be appreciated.
+A small effort to use local phrases is going to be appreciated.

 Pay attention to social norms, like standing right on escalators.